bloominstituteoftechnology/web-module-project-class-components/README.md

   - Your input field should take in user input, and allow a user to press `Enter` or click on the `Submit Button` to add a todo to your list.
   - Once a todo is submitted, the Todo List should re-render and show the added todo.

-## Submission Format
+## Tips

-- [ ] Only work on main.
-- [ ] Try to avoid committing broken code.
+- [ ] Make commits often but avoid committing broken code.
-- [ ] Make sure to push code at regular intervals.
+- [ ] Make sure to push code at regular intervals to back it up to the cloud.